Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-No prospective, longitudinal studies have documented the clinical course of CPSP; however, it is considered a potentially life-long complication that is burdensome to the patient and leads to decreased quality of life and interference with rehabilitation.1
+A limited number of prospective studies suggest CPSP can be persistent.11 It is considered a potentially life-long complication that is burdensome to the patient and leads to decreased quality of life and interference with rehabilitation.1

 Specific secondary or associated conditions and complications

-While no specific conditions and complications secondary to CPSP have been identified, it may restrict a patient’s ability to participate in rehabilitation programs, thus leading to worsening of spasticity, development of contracture, and functional limitations.
+CPSP has been associated with decreased quality of life.11,12 It may restrict a patient’s ability to participate in rehabilitation programs, thus leading to worsening of spasticity, development of contracture, and functional limitations.
+Patients with CPSP demonstrate inferior scores in measures of mood and disability compared to stroke patients without pain syndromes.12

 History

-5. Symptoms may be aggravated by movement, touch, temperature (cold > warm), emotional stress; and, may be palliated by movement, temperature (warm), rest, distraction.
+- Symptoms may be aggravated by movement, touch, temperature (cold > warm), emotional stress; and may be palliated by movement, temperature (warm), rest, distraction.
 Note that movement and warmth (for example) may aggravate or palliate symptoms.

 Physical examination

 There are no uniform signs associated with CPSP.
-Negative and positive sensory events are characteristic of CPSP.1,3,11,16
+Negative and positive sensory events are characteristic of CPSP.1,3,5,12

-2. Positive sensory events including hyperalgesia to pinprick, allodynia to light touch and thermal stimuli (particularly cold), and hyperaesthesia (increased response to stimulus) are common in CPSP.
+- Positive sensory events including hyperalgesia to pinprick, allodynia to light touch and thermal stimuli (particularly cold), and hyperaesthesia (increased response to stimulus) are common in CPSP.
 One systematic review found that allodynia and hyperaesthesia occurred in 85% of patients with CPSP.
-The same review found thermal allodynia to appear in 33% of patients.
-Less common positive sensory events include aftersensations, radiation of pain, and summation.
+The same review found thermal allodynia to appear in 33% of patients.3 Less common positive sensory events include aftersensations, radiation of pain, and summation.

 Laboratory studies